 Flights booked with us are open to compensation if the following two criteria are met:

 There are several ways to get to Dubai International Airport: bus, taxi, metro and car.
 The metro takes around 1 hour and costs around £1-3 from the EXPO Metro Station, which is around 30 minutes away from the airport by taxi.
 A taxi straight to the city centre takes around 50 minutes and costs around £32.
+Please note again that travel time will vary depending on traffic, and that the metro does not operate 24/7.

 The best time to visit Dubai depends on what you want from the experience.
 Dubai offers something for everyone, no matter when you visit, but the particulars can change depending on the season.
 Whether you're after weather, festivals, or travelling on a budget, the following times would be best for you.